nodejs/node/doc/api/worker_threads.md

 diagnostic tools (e.g. in order to provide asynchronous stack traces) about the correlation between tasks and their outcomes.

+Worker threads inherit non-process-specific options by default.
+Refer to [`Worker constructor options`][] to know how to customize worker thread options, specifically `argv` and `execArgv` options.

 ## `worker.isMainThread`
 <!-- YAML
 added: v10.5.0